Table of Contents

 People in Western countries that don’t fit into the above categories are unlikely to be deficient in vitamin B12.
 (1) However, those descending from European or African countries, and people living in Mexico, Central and South America, or India are more at risk.
 (6)

-Not only can vitamin B12 support your body’s natural energy creation process, there is evidence that it supports proper mental function and brain health as you age.†
+Not only can vitamin B12 support your body’s natural energy creation process, but there is also evidence that it supports proper mental function and brain health as you age.†

 Dosage: B12 doses vary by age.
 According to the National Institutes of Health (NIH), these are the age-appropriate daily dosages of vitamin B12: (1)